Microsoft Office 365 offers several options to work email as a team. The two most popular methods being distribution groups and shared mailboxes.

 Collaboration is just as messy with a shared mailbox, requiring the same fwd’s, cc’s which result again in confusing threads containing internal comments and the customer conversation.

-We believe shared mailboxes are the best option for team email as work is centralized in a single inbox, there is only one copy of the message and categorization should be manageable for small teams with low email volumes.
+We believe shared mailboxes are the best option for team email as work is centralized in a single inbox, there is only one copy of the message and categorization can be a manageable option to increase visibility for small teams with low email volumes.

-For a scalable team inbox tool that extends visibility and makes team collaboration easy check out our website to learn how you can supercharge your shared mailbox experience!
+For a scalable team inbox tool that extends visibility and makes team collaboration easy check out our home page to learn how you can supercharge your shared mailbox experience!